sdbip/clawr-poc/docs/logic/boolean-algebra.md

 >
 > For the three items in the union set ($A \cup B$) blue OR red ($a \lor b$) is true (+).
 For the single item in the intersection set ($A \cap B$), blue AND red ($a \land b$) are both true.
 >
 > The symbols are paired by resemblance.
-One is pointed and one is rounded, but both are oriented in te same direction.
+One is pointed and one is rounded, but both are oriented in the same direction.
 One could even say that AND *means* “intersection,” and OR *means* “union,” but now I might be going to far?

 There is a total of 16 different binary operations on binary input values.
 Most of these are not important.
 All of them can be constructed from the three basic operators described above.